gardener/landscaper/docs/guided-tour/templating/components/README.md

 provide access to the involved component descriptors:

 - **cd** : the component descriptor of the Installation.
 In our case, this is the root component descriptor.
-  Let's consider an example, how to this field can be used.
+  Let's consider an example, how this field can be used.
 The expression below evaluates to the component name.
   That is because field `cd` contains the complete component descriptor, and inside it, the component name is located at the path `component.name`.
   ```yaml